Cosmology with voids: Conclusion

 We explore how void dynamics can constrain the parameters of the underlying cosmology.
 We enhance the approaches of \cite{blumenthal1992} and \cite{schuster2023} where simple models and linear theory are applied to voids.
 We also build numerical infrastructure to simulate \ideal\ voids and to generate $n$-body realizations of voids that emerge in a cosmological context.
 We focus on voids with sizes larger than 20~\hinvMpc.
 We use simulation volumes that are between 250~\hinvMpc\ and 5000~\hinvMpc\ to a side.
 At the largest scale, an individual $n$-body realization provides representative samples of voids with radii up to $\sim$250~\hinvMpc.

-The numerical data here include fifteen $n=512^3$ independent $n$-body realizations (figure~\ref{fig:searchvoidcoz}) and one $n = 1024^3$ lightcone snapshot (figure~\ref{fig:adhez5000}).
-Other data sets in this project include more than 100 realizations with $n = 512^3$ and a dozen $n = 1024^3$ realizations, spanning a range of redshifts, cosmological models (table~\ref{tab:cosmic}) and random number seeds (Appendix~\ref{appx:adhez}).
-The adhesion algorithm is a distinctive feature of this approach because it is at least an order of magnitude faster than full $n$-body simulations \cite{weinberg1990}.
+The numerical data here include fifteen independent $512^3$-particle $n$-body realizations (figure~\ref{fig:searchvoidcoz}) and one $n = 1024^3$ lightcone snapshot (figure~\ref{fig:adhez5000}).
+Other data sets in this project include more than 100 realizations with $n = 512^3$, a half-dozen $n = 1024^3$ realizations and one run with 2048 bodies, spanning a range of redshifts, cosmological models (table~\ref{tab:cosmic}) and random number seeds (table~\ref{tab:sims}).
+The adhesion algorithm (Appendix~\ref{appx:adhez}) is a distinctive feature of this approach because it is at least an order of magnitude faster than full $n$-body simulations \cite{weinberg1990}.
 The adhesion approximation offers the possibility of maximum-likelihood fitting to void data with realizations evaluated at unique sets of cosmological parameters instead of the analytical approximation in equation~\eqref{eq:Heffnonlin}.
 Thus, we can include deep voids ($\dep > 0.5$) in parameter estimation even when though the analytical approximation breaks down.

 The main results are:

 \begin{itemize}

 \item \Ideal\ voids demonstrate the dynamical role of dark matter and dark energy in the simple case of a cosmological constant.
 The trajectories of matter (galaxies) in \ideal\ voids --- the radial position and velocity --- are sensitive to both $\Omm$ and $\Oml$.
 Each set of parameters produces a unique path in this phase space (figure~\ref{fig:voidexpandvpecall}).